Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Closing timeline

-At Bale Real Estate Group, we help sellers evaluate repair requests strategically, not emotionally.
+Bale Real Estate Group helps sellers evaluate repair requests strategically rather than emotionally.

 Step 4: Appraisal and Buyer Financing

-If the buyer is using financing, the lender usually orders an appraisal.
+When the buyer is using financing, the lender generally orders an appraisal.

 The appraisal helps the lender determine whether the property supports the loan amount.

-If the appraisal comes in low, the buyer and seller may need to renegotiate unless the buyer can cover the difference.
+If the appraisal is lower than the contract price, the buyer and seller may need to renegotiate unless the buyer has agreed to cover some or all of the difference.

 Step 5: Title, Survey, and HOA Documents